 Employment Outlook and Salary Information

-Those who complete a Ph.D. program in sports medicine can pursue careers as athletic trainers or physical therapists.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), athletic trainer employment from 2012-2022 is expected to grow 21%.
-This percentage is higher than the national average, due in part to job growth in the health care industry and fitness centers.
-As reported by the bureau, the median annual salary for athletic trainers as of May 2013 is $42,790.
+After finishing doctoral programs in sports medicine, students can pursue careers as athletic trainers or physical therapists.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), athletic trainer employment from 2014 to 2024 is expected to grow 21%, which is much faster than the average for all occupations, most likely because of increased awareness of sports-related injuries in young people.
+According to the BLS, the median salary for athletic trainers was $44,670 in May 2015.

-For physical therapists, also according to the BLS, employment from 2012-2022 is expected to increase 36%.
+For physical therapists, employment from 2014 to 2024 is expected to increase 34%.
 This above-average number is due to an increase in the elderly population and a rise in new techniques and treatments in physical therapy practices.
-According to the bureau, the median annual salary for physical therapists as of May 2013 is $81,030 or $38.96 per hour.
+The median annual salary for physical therapists as of May 2015 was $84,020.

-Currently 46 states require athletic trainers to be licensed or registered in order to practice.
-This means that they must be certified from the Board of Certification, Inc (BOC).
-The American College of Sports Medicine is a professional organization that can offer certification, which is recognized by the BOC to those with a doctoral degree in sports medicine.
-The ACSM can certify personal trainers and health fitness specialists and was the first organization to do so; as of 2014 they have certified more than 25,000 people in 44 countries.
+Currently, 46 states require athletic trainers to be licensed or registered in order to practice, and they must be certified by the Board of Certification, Inc (BOC).
+The American College of Sports Medicine is a professional organization that offers certification to students after they complete doctoral degrees in sports medicine.
+The ACSM can also certify personal trainers and health fitness specialists.
+As of 2014, the ACSM has certified more than 25,000 people in 44 countries.